DoTheEvo/ANGRYsearch/README.md

   * `Name` - the first column, opens the file in application associated with its mimetype in xdg-open
   * `Path` - the second column, open the item's location in the file manager
 * **config file** location: `~/.config/angrysearch/angrysearch.conf`.
 You can delete the config file whenever you wish, on the next run/close a new one will be created with default values.
+  * `angrysearch_lite` By default set to true.
+In lite mode theres only file name and path, no file size and no last modification date.
+Les informations but two times faster indexing of the drives
+  * `darktheme` By default set to false.
+If set true dark theme is used for the applications interface, as defined in the qdarkstylesheet.qss, also resource_file.py contains icons for dark theme
-  *   `directories_excluded=` By default empty.
+  *   `directories_excluded` By default empty.
 Which directories to be ignored, directory names(not slashes) separated by space are valid value there.
 Can be set through program's interface, in the update window.
 Directory `proc` is hardcoded to ignore
   *   `fast_search_but_no_substring=true` By default set to true.
 It holds the last set value of the checkbox affecting the speed of search and substrings, see FTS4 in the section above
   *   `file_manager=xdg-open` By default set to xdg-open, meaning xdg-open tests which program is associated with inode/directory mime type and on double clicking the path of files/folders, it sends the path to that application.
 Can be set to any program.
 If it detects one of the following file managers ['dolphin', 'nemo', 'nautilus', 'doublecmd'], it will change behaviour slightly, sending to those file managers full path to the file, making it highlighted - selected when opened in the filemanager.
 For other programs it just sends path to the containing foler.
   *   `icon_theme=adwaita` By default set to adwaita.
 Which icon theme to use, can be set from program's interface in the update window.
 There are 6 icon types - folder, file, audio, image, video, text.
 Did not yet figured out how to get theme of the distro and reliably icon from file's mimetype, so packing icons with the angrysearch is the way.